JUB-Yoush/personal-site/src/routes/blog/oop-1.md

 ## Abstraction inherently causes coupling

 Inheritance tightly couples child classes to parent classes.
 The Shape example I demonstrated seems quite benign (because it is), but more complex hierarchies can come with issues.
-Changes to the parent class propagate down the abstraction tree, and if a child doesn't perfectly fit what the parent class had designed, then you need to refactor the entire sections of the tree, and all the nodes that extend from that branch.
+Changes to the parent class propagate down the abstraction tree, and if a child doesn't perfectly fit what the parent class had designed, then you need to refactor the entire section of the tree, and all the nodes that extended from that branch.
 Abstraction is about making assumptions about what your code will need.
 If the abstraction was correct then you saved yourself repeating code.
 If they aren't then you'll need to modify your assumptions to fit.
 The issue isn't inheritance inherently (get it), but the tight coupling of code.
 Some modern "Post-OOP" languages like Rust and Go don't have inheritance at all, however they do have abstraction through interfaces.

 ## Interfaces